MediaComem/comem-webserv/README.md

 **Quality of the implementation**

-* You must follow REST best practices.
+* You must follow REST best practices:
+  * Your REST resources must use appropriate HTTP methods, headers and status codes.
+  * Your REST resources must have a consistent URL hierarchy and/or naming structure.
 * Your asynchronous code must be correct.
 * Your Express routes must handle asynchronous operation errors.
 * You must avoid excessive code duplication (e.g. using Express middleware).